-Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after January 1, 2021.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after January 1, 2022.
 Many are not applicable or do not have a significant impact to the Company and have been excluded.
-Management is currently evaluating the impact of these new pronouncements on the consolidated financial statements.
+The Company is currently assessing the impact of these standards on the consolidated financial statements.